 Molly Strickland, Upper School Mathematics Teacher Molly Strickland has taught 9th-12th grade math (all subjects) for the past 5 years in Southwest Missouri and her passion involves getting students confident & excited about learning mathematics.
 Molly has completed professional development in problem based learning, differentiated instruction, mathematical discourse, mathematical mindsets, and how to efficiently use technology in the classroom.
 Molly has presented at the state-wide Math and Science Education Conferences: MCTM & Interface B, where she spreads her love and knowledge of making math relevant, engaging, and memorable for every single student.
 She has been taking classes to earn her master’s degree, but simply can’t decide on a single emphasis; she has been exploring different applied mathematical fields in an effort to someday have an entire curriculum where every single lesson answers the age old question, “But why do I have to learn this?”

 Shawn Keech, Music Teacher Shawn Keech holds a Bachelor of Music Education (with an Instrumental Music option) from Missouri State University.
-He enjoys composing original music, creating custom arrangements for student groups, exploring multiple instruments, reading, and spending time with his family.
-This is his eighth year teaching at The Summit.
+He enjoys composing original music, creating custom arrangements for student groups, exploring multiple instruments, reading, commuting via bicycle, and spending time with his family.
+The 2017-2018 school year is his tenth year teaching at the Summit.

 Sarah Leighninger, Spanish Teacher Sarah Leighninger has a B.A. in Spanish from Missouri Southern State University.
-Previously, she taught Spanish at Thomas Jefferson Independent Day School and at Crowder College in Webb City.
-Sarah has been with the Summit since it began and developed and led the first Spanish Immersion Summer Camp, served as head coach for The Summit’s first volleyball team in 2006, served as a member of the accreditation steering committee, and is the ISACS teacher representative for The Summit.
-Sarah lives in Saddlebrooke with her husband, Brad, and their three children, Molly (7), Ellie (4), and Hudson (1).
+She taught Spanish for five years at Thomas Jefferson Independent Day School in Joplin, Missouri, where she was also the P.E. teacher for elementary students and served as the head coach for the middle school volleyball and track team.
+She was a Spanish instructor at Crowder College in Webb City, Missouri for two years.
+Sarah has been with the Summit since it began in 2005.
+She developed and led The Summit’s first Spanish Immersion Summer Camp.
+Additionally, she served as head coach for The Summit’s first volleyball team in 2006 and continued to lead them through three successful seasons.
+Sarah has served as a lead teacher, co-chair of the accreditation steering committee, and the ISACS teacher representative for The Summit.
+This year Sarah is teaching both lower and upper school Spanish.
+Sarah lives in Springfield with her husband, Brad, and their three children, Molly (9), Ellie (6), and Hudson (3).
 In her free time Sarah enjoys playing volleyball, traveling, sailing, and participating in BBQ competitions.

 Cassandra Raven, Spanish Teacher Cassandra Raven graduated with a Bachelor of Science in Spanish at Missouri State University in May 2014.
-She joined the Summit Faculty immediately that Fall as a sub and has been blessed to continue this journey as the morning Fun Zone Instructor, Beginner’s Aide and most recently, the Spanish teacher for the Beginner and Pre-K classes.
+She joined the Summit Faculty immediately that Fall as a sub and has been blessed to continue this journey as the Spanish teacher for the Beginner and Pre-K students, with the addition of Upper School classes this year.
 Outside of the Summit, Cassandra enjoys spending time with her husband and three pups in their home in Ozark.
 They are actively involved with their church and are always on the lookout to check things off their bucket list, start Pinterest-inspired house projects or spend time with family and friends.
-Cassandra also loves coffee, a good book, jamming out to music and is a diehard Steelers fan.
-She’s looking forward to her third year at the Summit!
+Cassandra also loves coffee, a good book and is a diehard Steelers fan.
+She’s looking forward to her fourth year at the Summit!

-Lisa Murphy, Art Teacher Lisa Casalo Murphy has dedicated her life to promoting the arts in southwest Missouri.
-After teaching in the public schools for over thirty years she was thrilled to have the opportunity to start teaching at The Summit during the 2014-2015 school year.
-Lisa has an elementary education degree with lifetime teaching certification for all subjects K-8.
+Lisa Murphy, Art Teacher Mrs. Murphy has dedicated her life to teaching and promoting the Arts in SW Missouri.
+This is her fourth year of teaching Art at The Summit.
+After teaching for many years in the public school setting she was thrilled to find this unique and progressive educational environment.
+She has an elementary education degree with lifetime teaching certification for all subjects K-8.
 After completing her undergraduate degree at MSU, she attended Drury University for graduate studies in K-12 Art and Gifted Education.
-She and her husband lived in Branson for the last 12 years and recently moved back to their family farm south of Ozark.
-They are very proud of their two daughters, Jenna and Michelle, and all of their accomplishments.
-Lisa is actively involved in the art community and works to promote art events for people of all ages.
-She is President of the Branson Arts Council and Vice President in charge of Marketing of the Tri-Lakes Community Theatre.
-In her spare time, her hobbies include: playing guitar, singing, painting and gardening.
+She and her husband live on a farm south of Ozark.
+They have two daughters, Jenna and Michelle.
+Lisa is actively involved in the area’s art community and is President of the Branson Regional Arts Council.
+Her hobbies include: playing guitar, singing, painting and gardening.

 Robert Gronniger, Head of School Born in Springfield and raised in the Kansas City area, Mr. Gronniger completed his undergraduate studies in education at then-SMSU.
 Upon graduation, he was recruited to teach in the rapidly-growing Australian public school system.
 Returning to Missouri, he undertook additional coursework in education, at SMSU and UMKC, as well as teaching at the middle school level in Clinton, Missouri.
 Upon rejoining the ranks of international educators, Mr. Gronniger served in cutting-edge, independent, American overseas and international schools for thirty-plus years, enjoying successful tenures in Europe, South and Central America, Southwest Asia, and the Middle-East.
 His roles ranged from physical educator, coach and athletic director to section principal and head of school.
 Mr. Gronniger states: “Never in education has there been a more exciting and challenging time.
 I am eager to share my experience and knowledge with the Summit Prep community, working together to provide a truly world-class education for our children.”

 Kristin Walker, Head of Operations & Finance Kristin is the Head of Operations and Finance, meaning she handles all things business related for The Summit Prep.
 She has spent her career in business management.
-In addition to the four years at The Summit in the business office, she has been involved in the school as a parent since 2006.
-She has often been heard saying she’s happiest when sitting in front of a spreadsheet, except of course when she’s at home with her husband, three kids, and poorly-behaved cat, El Gato.
+In addition to the six years at The Summit in the business office, she has been involved in the school as a parent since 2006.
+She has often been heard saying she’s happiest when sitting in front of a spreadsheet, except of course when she’s at home with her husband and three kids.

 Judy Thompson, Development Consultant Judy Thompson works with The Summit as a Development Consultant.
 Judy was Vice-President at Drury University for Alumni Relations and Development for 30+ years.
 After retiring from full time work, she continues to serve Drury as a consultant in addition to work with the Flint, Michigan Symphony and Music School.
 Recognized by AFP as an Outstanding Fundraising Professional, she works with Major Gifts and Planned Giving.